 NativeFullscreenRecord |

-Per-window record (originalToken, currentToken, workspaceId, exitRequestedByCommand, transition) from which isAppFullscreenActive is derived. |
+Per-window record (originalToken, currentToken, workspaceId, transition, transitionGeneration) from which lifecycle, exact focus ownership, and deadlines are derived. |

 AnimationDriver |